pmean/build-website/text/06/EmilyRosaExperiment.md

     [\[PDF\]](http://jama.ama-assn.org/cgi/reprint/279/13/1005.pdf)

 appeared, giving Emily Rosa something nice to put on her resume when she applies to college.
-I\'m still waiting for my first publication in an
-\"A journal\" like JAMA, so I am quite jealous.
+I'm still waiting for my first publication in an "A journal" like JAMA, so I am quite jealous.

 Here are a few excerpts from the publication: